timeseriesAI/tsai/README.md

 We have created a guide to help you start contributing to tsai.
 You can read it [here](https://github.com/timeseriesAI/tsai/blob/main/CONTRIBUTING.md).

+## Enterprise support and consulting services:

+Want to make the most out of timeseriesAI/tsai in a professional setting?
+Let us help.
+Send us an email to learn more: info@timeseriesai.co

 ## Citing tsai